hypervel/hypervel.org/docs/docs/broadcasting.md

 ## Defining Broadcast Events

-To inform Laravel Hyperf that a given event should be broadcast, you must implement the `LaravelHyperf\Broadcasting\Contracts\ShouldBroadcast` interface on the event class.
+To inform Hypervel that a given event should be broadcast, you must implement the `Hypervel\Broadcasting\Contracts\ShouldBroadcast` interface on the event class.
 This interface is already imported into all event classes generated by the framework so you may easily add it to any of your events.

 The `ShouldBroadcast` interface requires you to implement a single method: `broadcastOn`.
 The `broadcastOn` method should return a channel or array of channels that the event should broadcast on.
 The channels should be instances of `Channel`, `PrivateChannel`, or `PresenceChannel`.
 Instances of `Channel` represent public channels that any user may subscribe to, while `PrivateChannels` and `PresenceChannels` represent private channels that require [channel authorization](/docs/broadcasting#authorizing-channels):